PostHog/posthog.com/contents/tutorials/cross-domain-tracking.md

  - product analytics
 ---

-Using multiple domains or subdomains is a common way to split up a product.
-For example, a company might have a marketing website, a web app, and documentation, each with their own domain or subdomain.
+Using multiple website domains or subdomains is a common way to split up a product.
+For example, a company might have a marketing website, a web app, and documentation, each with their own subdomain.

-We recommend using the same PostHog project across your product to ensure accuracy and consistency, but this can require tracking across domains.
-To help with this, PostHog has both automatic and manual options for setting up cross-domain tracking, and this tutorial shows how to set them up.
+We recommend using the same PostHog project across your product to ensure accuracy and consistency, but this can require tracking across domains and even across websites.
+To help with this, PostHog has both automatic cross-domain tracking and manual options for setting up cross-website tracking, and this tutorial shows how to set them up.

 ## Cross subdomain tracking with automatic first-party cookies